 With all the parts for our statue of Our Lady of the Blessed Sacrament now cast, we will wait for them to dry out, and then smooth out any fins.

 "Fins" are the seamline areas of the mould, which appear on all cast works.

 Once this has been completed the parts of the statue can be assembled and painted.

 There were some unavoidable delays in the progress of this figure, but we are now back on track and hope to have it ready for May.

 I am looking forward to seeing it painted up and installed for the place it was intended.

 I hope to post again soon with images of the completed statue.

+I used it as my inspiration for this model, because legend has it that Our Lady chose the sculptor (Francisco del Castillo) for the work, and that it was completed by angels.
 Alas, its difficult at present to find good resources for this particular apparition,(as the story has been somewhat hi-jacked by the Pious X society to further their opinions.)
 None the less, the sufferings of Sister Mariana were in expiation for the Church and peoples of the 20th century.